frizelle-cheminfo/MD-for-Drug-Discovery-Triage/README.md

   --output results/
 ```

 **Note**: This repository contains evaluation code only.
-MD simulation and feature extraction pipelines are not included (proprietary).
+MD simulation and feature extraction pipelines are not included.

 ---